Refinement Testing

 of the same idea: for example, comparing a concurrent stack implemented using

-with one implemented using IORef
+MVar with one implemented using IORef.

 Properties can have parameters, given in the obvious way: